April 21, 2026

 • Form 990 errors draw IRS scrutiny (Form 990 is publicly accessible)

-Automated categorization at the point of capture helps prevent these issues.
-When program staff swipe a card for supplies and the transaction immediately codes to the right fund and functional expense category, there is less to reclassify or correct at month‑end.
+Automated categorization at the point of capture prevents these issues.
+When program staff swipe a card for supplies and the transaction immediately codes to the right fund and functional expense category, there's nothing to misclassify at month-end.

 Try Ramp for free